MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 - Keep your name to **21 characters or less** (including spaces).
 - Never use “snap” in your snap’s name.
 Use the space for something more descriptive.
 - Your avatar should fit in a **32px circular frame, SVG format**.
-- Always aim for short and simple copy.
+- Always aim for a short and simple copy.

 **Before** asking for permission to install, provide users with **clear and concise information** about: